 With an in-person offer, the home’s condition is less subjective.
 The improvements and upgrades you have made will factor in the offer you receive.

 Finally, when you accept an in-person offer, there is an actual person, an agent or a buyer, rather than a computer screen, to interact with.
 This can create more trust as you navigate the process of selling your home.
 And, with thousands of dollars on the line, trust is important.

 HomeGo Combines In-Person Offers with Technology and Speed

 When selling your home, beware of the too good to be true instant online offer.
 But why should you have to choose between convenience and a fair offer price?
 You don’t!
 At HomeGo, we make in-person, same day offers without added commissions or closing costs.
-Our licensed real estate agents are real professionals, not computer algorithms, who are experts in their local markets.
+Our agents are professionals, not computer algorithms, who are experts in their local markets.
 An agent can provide you with an on the spot offer and the ability to close in as little as seven days.
 Reach out today to learn more about how in-person offers are fast and easy with HomeGo.